|

 The Casio 001 is Casio's first attempt at a

-desktop fully-electronic calculator, introduced in June of 1965.
-Prior to the
+desktop fully-electronic calculator, introduced in September of 1965.

 their relay calculators offered sophisticated capabilities, it was clear that